vectara/vectara-answer/HOSTING.md

 ### Deploy vectara-answer on Render Using Render Create Service API

-Render provides the API's to manage the services
+Render provides the APIs to manage the services.

-To deploy the vectara-answer on Render using Api please follow these steps
+Follow these steps to deploy Vectara Answer with the Render API:

-1. Create API Key: After logging in go to Account Settings and create the API key.
-Api key can be created on the personal account only.
+1. Create API Key: After logging in go to Account Settings and create the API Key.
+API Key can be created on the personal account only.
 2. Add payment method in the account because you can't create free-tier services with the Render API.
-3. Checkout [Render Create Service API](https://api-docs.render.com/reference/create-service) to see the body params
+3. Check out the [Render Create Service API](https://api-docs.render.com/reference/create-service) to see the body params.
-4. Following is the payload of the API to create the service using github repo.
-Using the github repo it deploys the in dev mode and need standard plan.
+4. Following is the payload of the API to create the service using GitHub repo.
+Using the GitHub repo it deploys the in dev mode and needs standard plan.
     #### Payload and NodeJs code to execute the request
-   Note: EnvVars in the payload are for Vectara Docs.
-You can use your configuration as well
+   Note: envVars in the payload are for Vectara Docs.
+You can use your configuration as well.

     ```
     const sdk = require('api')('@render-api/v1.0#aiie8wizhlp1is9bu');
-    sdk.auth('API_KEY');
+    sdk.auth(<API Key>);
     sdk.createService({
         type: 'web_service',
         autoDeploy: 'yes',